Aczel-Mendler Bisimulations in a Regular Category: Introduction

-These issues prevent the usage of Aczel-Mendler bisimulations in some interesting categories.
-Regular categories, and particularly toposes, are a class of categories which enjoy very nice properties, and particularly that they have a very convenient theory of relation, crucial for abstract bisimulations.
+These issues hinder the use of Aczel-Mendler bisimulations in certain interesting categories.
+Regular categories-and in particular, toposes- form a class of categories that enjoy very desirable properties, notably a convenient theory of relations, which is crucial for abstract bisimulations.
 However, they do not satisfy the axiom of choice.
-This is the case for example of the effective topos \cite{hyland82}, which encompass in a category concepts such as decidable sets and computable functions, or the topos of nominal sets ~\cite{lawvere89} which models name-passing, or more generally, infinite systems that have some form of decidability.
-Being able to abstract bisimulations in such categories then becomes crucial, as a possible way to some general decidability results.
+This is the case, for example, with the effective topos~\cite{hyland82}, which internalises concepts such as decidable sets and computable functions, or the topos of nominal sets~\cite{lawvere89}, which models name-passing and, more generally, infinite systems possessing some form of decidability.
+Being able to abstract bisimulations in such categories thus becomes essential, offering a potential route to general decidability results.